SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.11.md

 The SLHelper process keeps a set of actions in memory to be able to track what action should be taken when a Visio shape is clicked.
 In some cases, that set of actions would never get cleared and new actions would be added each time a Visio file was updated.

-#### DataMiner Cube: No context menu would appear when right-clicking a suggestion in the header search box after right-clicking the “Advanced search” button \[ID_27166\]
+#### DataMiner Cube: No context menu would appear when right-clicking a suggestion in the header search box after right-clicking the 'Advanced search' button \[ID_27166\]

 When, in the Cube header bar, you first right-clicked the *Advanced search for...* option at the bottom of the suggestions list, and then right-clicked any of the listed suggestions, no context menu would appear.